L3S DRM Developer Guide

 This step makes reverse engineering more difficult:

-Tip: This process might seem complex at first glance, but it's easy to automate using a .bat or build script.
+Tip: This process is easy to automate using a .bat or build script.
+See the automation examples below.

 Build Automation Examples